 Home directories are snapshotted once per day, with snapshots being retained for 30 days.
 Data residing only in the snapshots is not counted towards a user’s quota.

 Project spaces are snapshotted once per day, with snapshots being retained by default for 30 days.
 If a project wishes to shorten the time snapshots are retained, please file a request with the project and the storage team will accommodate it.

-Backup services are not available at this time.
-While Campus Cluster Operators will do everything to make the service as reliable as possible, having only one copy of the data is a risk.
+The campus cluster program offers a DR (Disaster recovery) service that allows users to pay an additional rate (lower than the primary storage rate) for their data to be backed up daily to an off-site/off-campus location.
+If this option is of interest to you or your team, please check out the Buy Storage page for more information.
+While Campus Cluster Operators will do everything to make the service as reliable as possible, having only one copy of data is a risk.
 So no data on the Campus Cluster system should be considered safe with a single copy.
-Campus Cluster customers are encouraged to back up their important data.
+Campus Cluster customers are encouraged to back up their important data themselves or by enrolling in the DR program.